dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

+A Pokemon that new Trainers used to work hard for, excited to break into the Raid scene.
+Machamp used to require either a strong party of Psychic-types to fight in 4✰ Raids (when those existed), or 125 Candy from (hopefully Weather Boosted) wild Machop spawns (which are often around).
+Nowadays, this true champion is *much* easier to get, and just as highly regarded as ever.\
+* Catch a high-level wild Machop (ideally in Cloudy Weather for the Weather-Boost to increase its Level even more).
+* Trade your high-level Machop for a friend's.
+* Evolve to Machoke using 25 Candy.
+* Evolve for **free** (due to the trade) to Machamp.
+That's all it takes.
+Trade Evolutions have made Machamp extremely easy to get, and if you don't have anyone to swap your high-level Machop with, it's just gonna mean adding 100 Candy to the formula instead.
+Not a huge deal, but it's best to have a trade friend if possible.
+Many experienced Trainers tend to hold on to a few high-level Machop for the sake of helping out newbies, so it doesn't hurt to ask around a bit.

-**Close Combat** does soften Machamp's impact noticeably, but as Machamp has 5 different Charge Moves, you could easily burn several Charge TMs trying to swap to **Dynamic Punch**.
+Finally, in terms of Movesets, **Close Combat** does soften Machamp's impact noticeably, but as Machamp has 5 different Charge Moves, you could easily burn several Charge TMs trying to swap to **Dynamic Punch**.
 So if you're short on Charge TMs, sticking with **Close Combat** can be good enough until you have some extras to gamble with, but know that **Dynamic Punch** is definitely worth the upgrade.

 ### Breloom & Hariyama - Two Halves of Machamp
 ![Breloom](https://img.pokemondb.net/sprites/home/normal/breloom.png)![Hariyama](https://img.pokemondb.net/sprites/home/normal/hariyama.png)